Jump to accessibility statement Skip to content

 1) Embedding employability in the curriculum via client-led and academic/industry collaborations.
 Creating an exchange platform for sharing good practice and enhancing the scope for further collaborative approaches to the curriculum and pedagogy.

-2) Participatory practice, creating work that is led by the community and for the community, mostly with the purpose of creating social change and transformative educational experience.
+2) Participatory practice, creating work that is led by the community and for the community, mostly to create social change and transformative educational experience.

-3) Shakespeare and Applied Theatre and the ways in which Shakespeare's plays may contribute to a socially transformative encounter.
+3) Shakespeare and Applied Theatre and how Shakespeare's plays may contribute to a socially transformative encounter.

 I teach modules that are rooted in social change, the theory and practice of acting and performance, applied theatre, Shakespeare, screen performance, and multi-disciplinary performance in the areas of cabaret and popular performance.